-You need to work extremely hard to reach the top of the poker world.
+You need to work very hard to reach the top of the poker world.

-For the truly committed this means playing, studying, watching, talking, living and breathing poker.
-These are the ways which Doug dedicated himself to achieve his dreams and you should do the same if you are serious about a future in the game.
+For the truly committed, this means playing, studying, watching, talking, living and breathing poker.
+These are the ways in which Doug dedicated himself to achieve his dreams, and you must do the same if you are serious about a future in this game.

-If you play live, try to be friendly with some of the other regulars.
-Talk about hands and bounce ideas off of each other, but make sure you do it away from the table where your opponents can’t hear.
+If you play live poker, try being friendly with some of the other regulars.
+Talk about hands, and bounce ideas off of each other, but make sure you do it away from the table where your opponents can’t hear!

 If you’re an online player, consider joining a study group with players around your skill level.
-Doug swears by Skype study groups as they were the source of many of his poker revelations.
+Doug swears by Skype study groups, as they were the main source of many of his poker revelations.

-Almost everybody prefers playing poker to studying it, but doing the latter will make the former a much more profitable and enjoyable experience.
+Almost everybody prefers playing poker to studying, but doing the latter will make the former a much more profitable and enjoyable experience.
 After learning a new concept and effectively applying it at the poker table, you’ll feel much more confident about your game.

-Downswings can feel endless and relentless.
-Losing weeks turn into losing months, and you can barely remember what it feels like to book a win.
+Downswings can feel endless.
+Losing weeks can turn into losing months, and potentially years.
+Before long, you can barely remember what it feels like to book a win.

-Instead of dwelling on the past, focus on the present and make good strategic decisions that you can be proud of.
-There’s no reason to beat yourself up when you make good decisions, even if the chips ultimately didn’t go your way.
+Instead of dwelling on the past, focus on the present and making good strategic decisions that you can be proud of.
+There’s no reason to beat yourself up when you in fact made a good decision, even if the chips ultimately didn’t go your way.

 Keep your head up, stay positive and it’ll only be a matter of time before you’re back on an upswing.

 It can be tempting for a tournament player to hop in a high stakes cash game to try to get unstuck, just like it can be tempting for a cash game player to fire a bunch of tournaments on Sunday.
-This is fine if you’re a successful and confident player, but struggling players need to stay laser-focused on their game type of choice.
+This is fine if you’re a successful and confident player, but struggling players need to stay laser-focused on their chosen game type.

-Most players that find huge success in poker focus on a single game type.
-Consider these guys, who have all been considered the best of their game type at some point:
+Most players who find huge success in poker focus on a single game type.
+Consider these guys, who have all been considered the best at their game type:

-- Doug Polk – focused on heads-up and eventually, not a single player in the world would face him
+- Doug Polk: Focused on heads-up.
+Eventually, not a single player in the world would face him

-- Phil Hellmuth – basically plays the WSOP (and similar made-for-TV events) for a living and his results speak for themselves (see: How Good is Phil Hellmuth Really?)
+- Phil Hellmuth: Plays the WSOP and similar made-for-television events almost exclusively.
+His results speak for themselves (see: How Good is Phil Hellmuth Really?)